uml-marine-robotics/asv_perception/README.md

 * Calibration tool:
     * Connect to asv sensors, or run a `.bag` file in ROS.
     * In a ROS melodic desktop/GUI shell, run `python calibrate.py` in the `packages/asv_perception_homography/src/asv_perception_homography` folder
-    * run `rqt_image_view` and select the image publisher node for `asv_perception_homography/visualization` ( eg `/left_camera/homography_vis/image` )
+    * run `rqt_image_view` and select the image publisher node for `asv_perception_homography/visualization` ( eg `/camera0/homography_vis/image` )
-    * A GUI window should appear, allowing you to view the radar image overlayed on top of the camera image.
-Adjust the radar image using the tuner until sufficient alignment is acheieved.
+    * A GUI window should appear, allowing you to view the radar image overlaid on top of the camera image.
+Adjust the radar image using the tuner until sufficient alignment is achieved.
     * Save the calibration when complete, then close all windows.

 ## Running